 When things like this occur, most of the time there is little to no recourse if you are directly sourcing.
 Lawsuits against Chinese companies from foreigners are seldom won and can end up costing you even more money.

-These examples will not happen to everyone and many report satisfactory experiences using Alibaba.
-However, when you’re investing thousands of dollars, it only takes once to seriously disrupt your business’s finances.
+These examples will not happen to everyone and many report satisfactory experiences between using Alibaba vs sourcing agencies.
+However, when you’re investing thousands of dollars, it only takes one to seriously disrupt your business’s finances.

 Sourcing your products can be an exhausting, confusing, and time-consuming process.
 It starts by messaging suppliers who seem to meet your requirements and having extensive conversations with each one about your product specifications.
 Often you’re 2+ hours in when they change the price or add a fee that takes it out of your budget.